Abby Hutchinson Patton: Personal life

 On February 28, 1849, Abby Hutchinson married Ludlow Patton (1825–1906), a banker and broker in New York City, and an active member of the New York Stock Exchange.

 In April 1873, Ludlow Patton retired from business with a competency.
 For the next ten years the Pattons traveled for pleasure through Europe, Asia, Africa and all portions of their own country.

-She died on November 24, 1892, and is buried at North Yard Cemetery, Milford, New Hampshire.